 Learn more about these neighborhoods in our neighborhood guide: These Are The Best Neighborhoods in Las Vegas

-While the cost of living in Las Vegas is relatively low, it is important to understand that salaries are also lower than major cities.
-The average salary in Las Vegas according to Payscale is approximately $48K which is right at the national average.
-Compare that to the average in Los Angeles at $62K, San Francisco at $85k and New York City at $68K.
+While the cost of living in Las Vegas is relatively low, the average salary in Las Vegas, according to Payscale, is approximately $66K which is right at the national average.
+Compare that to the average in Los Angeles at $71K, San Francisco at $75K, and New York City at $70K.

 The Housing and Job Market

 Mortgage payments in the Las Vegas area tend to be slightly higher than monthly rent payments, according to Bankrate.com.

 But buying is always better,” says Sean Balasuriya, Las Vegas Real Estate pro.
 “People usually stay at least two or more years in a rental.
 All that rent could be building equity in a bought property.”

 Rent is affordable in Las Vegas compared to the national average and when directly compared with other major U.S. cities.
 The Greater Las Vegas Association of Realtors lists the median Las Vegas home price currently just under $500,000.
 Buying a condo or townhome is even more affordable at an average price of $289,999.